MuTsunTsai/reference-finder/CONTRIBUTING.md

 This will build the project and start the development server.

+**Note: The latest Emscripten v4 seems rather unstable for the moment.
+If you encounter errors during building, try downgrade to v3.1.64.**

 ## Project structure

 All source codes are located in the `src` folder, in which you'll find: